 Nikki graduated Magna Cum Laude from CU Denver with a BFA in wood sculpture and a focus on business management.
 She has worked in operations and finance for over 20 years and brings a unique perspective to the world of numbers.
 She loves volunteering, gardening, and spending time with her wife and daughter, and would rather ride her bike more than any other mode of transportation on the planet!

 Kristin F. Rozansky - Secretary

 Kristin currently serves as the Secretary for the Scholars Unlimited Board.
 She has loved serving on the Board since 2018 and is continually impressed by the Scholars and the Scholars Unlimited leadership.

 Kristin is the Division Director for the Board of Assessment Appeals in the Department of Local Affairs.
 Prior to this position she has served the state as an Assistant Attorney General, Administrative Law Judge and Chief Operating Officer.
 In her free time she loves traveling, visiting friends, reading and knitting.
 She is married to Allen, an estate planning attorney, and the proud parent of two grown children both of whom are teachers!
-Kristin has climbed all of Colorado’s 14ers and read all 100 of Penguin’s top 100 classics.
+Kristin has read all 100 of Penguin’s top 100 classics.

 Olga J. Garcia - Director